-Check frequently toward the end of cooking either by checking the internal temperature with a thermometer or slicing into the chicken to make sure it's cooked through, and continue to cook until its done.
+Check frequently toward the end of cooking either by checking the internal temperature with a thermometer (the chicken should be 165°F) or by slicing into the chicken to make sure it's cooked through, and continue to cook until its done.

 Cook as many breasts (or thighs) at once as you like.
 They cook best when in a single layer, so use a pan big enough to hold everything.